 Organ Donor Awareness

-Kin History: Organ Donor Awareness
+Kin History: Organ and Tissue Donor Awareness

 The Kin Organ Donor Awareness Campaign (Kin-ODAC) was adopted in 2001 as Kin’s first National Public Awareness Project.
 Andrew Hatfield, a St. John's East Kin Kid, was born with a complex congenital heart disease.
 Andrew died waiting for a heart transplant; however, his dream of Kin helping other transplant hopefuls became Kin-ODAC.
 Kin-ODAC is a natural extension of our partnership with Cystic Fibrosis Canada because most people with cystic fibrosis eventually need a lung transplant to live.